MattPieraggi/AnnotationFirewallBundle/README.md

 It can have two values : `ALL` or `NONE`.

 * `ALL` means that every route will be excluded from the firewall unless you add an `@FirewallExpose` annotation
-* `NONE` means that each route will be added to the firewall unless you add an `@FirewallExclude` annotation
+* `NONE` means that every route will be added to the firewall unless you add an `@FirewallExclude` annotation

 By default the exclusion policy is `ALL`, so unless you add annotations, no route will be secured using the AnnotationFirewallBundle.